mongodb/docs-mongodb-vscode/source/includes/admonitions/document-search-template.rst

 .. note::

-   You can open a :ref:`JavaScript Playground <vsce-crud>` pre-configured to search your deployment by hovering over the :guilabel:`Documents` label in the navigation panel and clicking the :icon-fa4:`search` icon that appears.
+   You can open a :ref:`JavaScript Playground <vsce-crud>` pre-configured to search a collection by hovering over the :guilabel:`Documents` label in the navigation panel and clicking the :icon-fa4:`search` icon that appears.